Jury finds Trump friend Thomas Barrack not guilty on all counts in foreign lobbying trial

 Prosecutors showed the jury text messages and emails sent during in 2016 and 2017, during the presidential campaign and the early days of the Trump administration, in which Barrack and an employee of his firm, Colony Capital, appeared to relay talking points related to a "wish list" of UAE priorities.
 Barrack and the employee, Michael Grimes, communicated through a middleman with Tahnoun bin Zayed Al Nahyan, a sheik who is the UAE's national security advisor, prosecutors said.

 Prosecutors said Barrack's and Grimes' efforts garnered $374 million in new investments from a UAE sovereign wealth fund for their firm.
-Their defense said there was nothing illegal about their efforts to attract new investments, and noted that figure represented just 1% of the investment portfolio managed by Barrack's former company, Colony Capital, now known as DigitalBridge.
+Their defense said there was nothing illegal about their efforts to attract new investments, and noted that figure represented just 1% of the investment portfolio managed by Barrack's former company, which is now known as DigitalBridge.

 The alleged middleman, an Emirati citizen who had been living in California, Rashid al Malik, was also charged with acting as an unregistered foreign agent.
 Al Malik has not been located by authorities.